SonarSource/echoes-react/package.json.md

 ## DevDependencies

+- @testing-library/react : Used for testing, must match the version of React so we are stuck with v12 until we upgrade to React 18

 - @emotion/cache : peer dependencies of Mantine v6
 - @emotion/serialize : peer dependencies of Mantine v6
 - @emotion/utils : peer dependencies of Mantine v6